-The eye is a special body organ made up of different components that work together to provide vision.
-The eye has a outer layer called the white layer or sclera.
+The eye is a unique body organ made up of different components that work together to provide vision.
+The eye has an outer layer called the white layer or sclera.
 The white layer is relatively tough for protection.
-The sclera is covered by another thin transparent membrane known as conjunctiva.
-The membrane also covers the moist part of the eye lids and eyeball.
+The sclera is covered by another thin transparent membrane known as the conjunctiva.
+The membrane also covers the moist part of the eyelids and eyeballs.

-The cornea is the clear layer covering the pupil and iris, and it allows light into the eye.
+The cornea is the clear layer covering the pupil and iris, allowing light into the eye.
 The cornea also protects the eye while at the same time focusing light at the back of the eye (retina).
 The pupil is the black spot in the middle of the eye through which light travels into the eye.
-The iris surrounds the pupil and it controls the amount of light that goes through the eye.
+The iris surrounds the pupil and controls the light that goes through the eye.
 It does so by adjusting the size of the eye.
-In bright environment, the pupil iris contracts/constricts to limit the light entering the eye.
-In dark environment the iris will expand to allow more light into the pupil.
+In a bright environment, the pupil iris contracts/constrict to limit the light entering the eye.
+In a dark environment, the iris will expand to allow more light into the pupil.
 These functions are performed by the dilator and sphincter muscle of the eye.

-The lens of the eye is behind the iris and its functions are focusing light into the retina.
+The eye's lens is behind the iris, and its function is to focus light into the retina.
 The lens works by focusing on objects at different distances.
 For nearby objects, the lens thickens.
 When focusing on distant objects, the lens gets thinner.
-The thickness of the lens is controlled by ciliary muscles.
+Ciliary muscles control the thickness of the lens.

-The retina, located at the back of the eye contains photoreceptor cells that sense light, and blood vessels that supply them with blood.
+The retina, located at the back of the eye, contains photoreceptor cells that sense light and blood vessels that supply them with blood.
 The macula is the most sensitive part of the retina.
 It contains closely packed photoreceptor cells (cones).
 Cones make the image more detailed by providing a high resolution.
-Each photoreceptor cell is connected to a nerve which when combined form the optic nerve.
-Photoreceptor cells convert images into electrical signals that are transmitted to the brain by the optic nerve.
+Each photoreceptor cell is connected to a nerve that forms the optic nerve when combined.
+Photoreceptor cells convert images into electrical signals transmitted to the brain by the optic nerve.
 There are two types of photoreceptor cells: cones and rods.
-Cones provide colored, detailed, central and sharply focused images while rods are useful in peripheral and night vision.
+Cones provide colored, detailed, central, and sharply focused images, while rods are useful in peripheral and night vision.

-The eyeball has two fluid filled sections namely the anterior and posterior segments.
-The fluid contained in the eyeball gives it it’s shape.
-The eye has a set of protective features with help in the prevention of injuries.
+The eyeball has two fluid-filled sections, namely the anterior and posterior segments.
+The fluid contained in the eyeball gives it its shape.
+In addition, the eye has a set of protective features that help prevent injuries.

 The eye is contained in a bony structure that goes beyond the surface of the eye.
 This bony structure (orbit) protects the eye while allowing free movement.